lehins/massiv/README.md

 # Other libraries

 A natural question might come to mind: Why even bother with a new array library when we already have a few really good ones in the Haskell world?
 The main reasons for me are performance and usability.
 I personally felt like there was much room for improvement even before I started work on this package, and it seems as it turned out to be true.
-For example, the most common goto library for dealing with multidimensional arrays and parallel computation is [Repa](https://hackage.haskell.org/package/repa), which I personally was a big fan of for the longest time, to the point that I even wrote a [Haskell Image Processing](https://hackage.haskell.org/package/hip) library based on it.
+For example, the most common goto library for dealing with multidimensional arrays and parallel computation is [Repa](https://hackage.haskell.org/package/repa), which I personally was a big fan of for quite some time, to the point that I even wrote a [Haskell Image Processing](https://hackage.haskell.org/package/hip) library based on top of it.

 Here is a quick summary of how `massiv` compares to Repa so far:

 * Better scheduler, that is capable of handling nested parallel computation.
-* Still shape polymorphic, but with improved default indexing data types.
+* Also shape polymorphic, but with improved default indexing data types.
-* Safe stencils for arbitrary dimensions, not only convolution.
+* Safe stencils for arbitrary dimensions, not only 2D convolution.
 Stencils are composable through an instance of Applicative
 * Improved performance on almost all operations.
-(I might be wrong here, but so far it looks promising and rigorous benchmarks are coming to prove the claim)
 * Structural parallel folds (i.e. left/right - direction is preserved)
 * Super easy slicing.
 * Delayed arrays aren't indexable, only Manifest are (saving user from common pitfall in Repa of